MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/united-kingdom-leaving-eu.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: united kingdom, uk, brexit, eu, european union, great britain, northern ireland ms.date: 04/01/2021 ms.author: soalex ms.openlocfilehash: b3476df5762454e1e23e4237964a6829d75ceb5e
+ms.search.keywords: united kingdom, uk, brexit, eu, european union, great britain, northern ireland ms.date: 06/25/2021 ms.author: soalex ms.openlocfilehash: c5304d004b73a4a560c5aa392238d14e98363108
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 06/30/2021
-ms.locfileid: "5774225"
+ms.locfileid: "6325492"
 ---
 # <a name="brexit-impact-on-business-central"></a>Brexit Impact on Business Central

-The departure of the United Kingdom (UK) from the European Union (EU) will impact many businesses operating inside and across UK borders.
-As of January 1, 2021, it is likely the impact on UK businesses will revolve around these areas:
+The departure of the United Kingdom (UK) from the European Union (EU) will impact many businesses operating inside and across UK borders. as at January 1, 2021, it is likely the impact on UK businesses will revolve around these areas:

 * Importing goods from the EU
 * Exporting goods to the EU